lkesteloot/unsong/unsong-1.md

 I was pretty sure that some of my own work in klipotic reversal algorithms had contributed, actually, but I resisted the urge to boast.

 “What does the Vanishing Name do?
 It’s no less than a form of teleportation!
 Speak the Name, and you disappear and reappear somewhere else within a few hundred miles.
 According to my sources one of the test subjects in Pittsburgh ended up in Akron, and another one in Erie.
 The precise range is unknown, and the destination doesn’t seem to be under voluntary control.
 Hence the label.
 It’s useful for getting out of a situation, but not necessarily getting into one.
-Useful for, for example, underground Unitarian choir members in exactly the types of problems we’re hoping to avoid.”
+Useful for, for example, underground Unitarian choir members in exactly the types of problems we’re hoping to avoid.

 “So what’s the catch to this seemingly astounding discovery?
 First, the Vanishing Name teleports you to a situation complementary to the one you were trying to get out of.
 Both of the testers in Pittsburgh, for example, ended up in laboratories devoted to the testing of kabbalistic Names.
 So there you are in a laboratory testing a kabbalistic Name in Pittsburgh, and you speak the Name, and you end up in a laboratory testing a kabbalistic Name in Akron.